I. M. Pei: Fragrant Hills, China

-Javits Convention Center, New York
+Javits Center, New York

-As the Fragrant Hill project neared completion, Pei began work on the Jacob K. Javits Convention Center in New York City, for which his associate James Freed served as lead designer.
+As the Fragrant Hill project neared completion, Pei began work on the Javits Center in New York City, for which his associate James Freed served as lead designer.
 Hoping to create a vibrant community institution in what was then a run-down neighborhood on Manhattan's west side, Freed developed a glass-coated structure with an intricate space frame of interconnected metal rods and spheres.

 The convention center was plagued from the start by budget problems and construction blunders.
 City regulations forbid a general contractor having final authority over the project, so architects and program manager Richard Kahan had to coordinate the wide array of builders, plumbers, electricians, and other workers.
 The forged steel globes to be used in the space frame came to the site with hairline cracks and other defects: 12,000 were rejected.
 These and other problems led to media comparisons with the disastrous Hancock Tower.
 One New York City official blamed Kahan for the difficulties, indicating that the building's architectural flourishes were responsible for delays and financial crises.
 The Javits Center opened on April 3, 1986, to a generally positive reception.
-During the inauguration ceremonies, however, neither Freed nor Pei was recognized for their role in the project.